Do you want your own black pearl leopard gecko, or would you like to breed this morph?

 Hypermelanism is when there is only one pigment in the entire gecko’s skin.

-Without this, you may end up with a dark or black gecko but still get patterns and variations in color, which isn’t present in pure black pearl morphs.
+Without this, you may end up with a dark or black gecko but still get patterns and variations in color, which aren’t present in pure black pearl morphs.

 Black/dark coloration – Black is difficult to breed into leopard geckos as it isn’t common, but you’ll need it for the black pearl.